-Crisp have always focused on taking scooters to the next level with their innovative designs but have often aimed at older, more experienced riders.
-With their new Blaster scooter, Crisp have taken their tried and tested technology and adapted it for younger riders, creating their first entry level scooter.
+Crisp have always focused on taking stunt scooters to the next level with their innovative designs but have often aimed at older, more experienced riders.
+With their new Blaster scooter, Crisp have taken their tried and tested technology and adapted it for younger riders, creating their first entry-level scooter.

 Focused on beginners, the Blaster carries a low price tag, coming in at £89.95.